toledoroy/DeGame/README.md

-# The Excalibur Protocol
+# The Decentralized Gaming Protocol

-Using the magic of decentralized cryptography to create a higher-level game and reputation system out of composible smart contracts and NFT.
+Using the magic of decentralized cryptography to create a higher-level game system out of composible smart contracts and NFTs.

 ## Overview

+This platform allows you to

+- Mint characters
+- Create games
+- Set up roles and incentives
+- Manage reputation
+- Design an interaction flow

 ## Technical info